USB notes

 - test: try in other computers - and to be sure, also with varying OSes (some devices don't have drivers for older/specific OSes)

-- broken USB socket
+- broken PC-side socket/controller

 - Test: Try other things in the same port, and try this device in other ports